-Following the HSIP requirements, ODOT has developed a new safety program, known as the All Roads Transportation Safety (ARTS) Program, which addresses safety on all public roads including non-state roadways.
+Following the HSIP requirements, ODOT has developed a relatively new safety program, known as the All Roads Transportation Safety (ARTS) Program, which addresses safety on all public roads including non-state roadways.
 ODOT worked with the representatives from the League of Oregon Cities (LOC) and the Association of Oregon Counties (AOC) to document principles for a jurisdictionally blind safety program for Oregon to address safety on all public roads of the state, which eventually led to the development of the ARTS Program.
 The ARTS Program is intended to address safety needs on all public roads in Oregon.
 About half of the fatal and serious injury crashes in the state occur on non-state roadways.
 By working collaboratively with local road jurisdictions (cities, counties, MPOs, and tribes) ODOT can expect to increase awareness of safety on all roads, promote best practices for infrastructure safety, complement behavioral safety efforts, and focus limited resources to reduce fatal and serious injury crashes in the State of Oregon.
-The program is a data-driven program to achieve the greatest benefits in crash reduction and is blind to jurisdiction.
+The program is a datadriven program to achieve the greatest benefits in crash reduction and is blind to jurisdiction.
 Under the inaugural round of the ARTS Program, safety projects have been selected that will be delivered between 2017 and 2021.
 The Oregon Transportation Commission (OTC) has allocated approximately \$31 to \$37 million dollars per year to the ODOT Highway Safety Program for these five years (for a total of \$166 million dollars) for infrastructure improvements.
 The majority of this funding will come from the federal HSIP.
-Currently, we are updating our outdated Roadway Departure plan on Oregon roadways.
-In the Fall of 2017, ODOT will start the second round of the All Roads Transportation Safety (ARTS) program.
+We have updated our Roadway Departure plan on Oregon roadways.
+Currently in the process of updating our intersection plan and bike/pedestrian plan in the near future.
+ODOT is starting the third round of the All Roads Transportation Safety (ARTS) program starting in the fall of 2020.
+Recently completed an ODOT research project conducted by OSU and PSU entitled, "Addressing Oregon's Rise in Deaths and Serious Injuries for Senior Drivers and Pedestrians".
+ODOT intends to incorporate several of the recommendations for practice into ODOT policies and guidance documents.